Student Life & Services

 New Student Convocation/Parent Orientation

-New Student Convocation/Parent Orientation is the official welcome to and launch of the academic year for all new students and parents.
+New Student Convocation/Parent Orientation is the official welcome to LIM and the launch of the academic year for all new students and parents.

 Highlights of the program include: